otienolwanga/consensusTable_MACS2/README.md

 # consensusTable_MACS2
-Generate a consensus table from MACS2 individual output
+Generate a consensus table from MACS2 individual

+Introduction to the project: